Charan-Gowda-BM-2003/Digital-Clock/README.md

-**Contributions**
+**Contributions** <br />
 Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss any changes.
+Please feel free to submit a pull request or open an issue to discuss any changes.<br />
 **License**
 This project is licensed under the MIT License.